WHO and UNHCR join forces to improve health services for refugees, displaced and stateless people

 A US$10 million contribution from the Solidarity Response Fund will support UNHCR’s work on urgent needs such as risk communication and community engagement around hygiene practices; provision of hygiene and medical supplies and the establishment of isolation units in countries such as Jordan, Kenya, Lebanon, South Sudan and Uganda.
 The funds will also support innovative global preparedness activities. “

 By joining forces with the Solidarity Response Fund, UNHCR can work together on the ground with WHO to better ensure that the preparedness, prevention and public health response measures to COVID-19 are in place and that much-needed aid can reach refugees, displaced people and their host communities,” said Grandi.
-END This Press Release is available here For more information on UNHCR's COVID-19 operations For information about WHO's COVID-19 operations and work on Refugee and Migrant HealthEND

-For more information on UNHCR's COVID-19 operations
+- More information on UNHCR's COVID-19 operations.

 About the Solidarity Response Fund